bucardo/bucardo_org/Bucardo/pgpass.md

 Bucardo can read .pgpass files to obtain database connection passwords if 'trust' authentication is not in use.

 The .pgpass file to read for a given database is specified by the pgpass field in bucardo's db table.
 The field should contain the full path and filename of the .pgpass files to read.
-The value can be entered either by editing the db table or using the bucardo_ctl command line tool to specify a pgpass= option when adding a database.
+The value can be entered either by editing the db table or using the bucardo command line tool to specify a pgpass= option when adding a database.

 **File format**